sharmaram25/example-university-new/README.md

 ## Deployment Notes

 - The app ships with hash-based routing; it works on any static host (GitHub Pages, Netlify, Vercel static export).
+- Netlify: build command `npm run build`, publish directory `dist`.
-- Ensure the site is served from the project root so asset paths resolve (e.g., public/images/...).
+- Ensure the site is served from the project root so asset paths resolve (public/images/...).

 ## Developer